Generic Name: leronlimab

 Generic Version Available: No

 PRO 140 is not yet approved by the U.S. Food and Drug Administration, nor has it been been reviewed for inclusion in the DHHS list of recommended HIV treatments.

 PRO 140 is an experimental HIV medication.
 It is an entry inhibitor.
-PRO 140 contains genetically engineered antibodies, known as monoclonal antibodies.
+PRO 140 is a engineered antibody, known as a monoclonal antibody.
 These antibodies bind to the CCR5 coreceptor on CD4 cells.
 Once they do this, HIV cannot successfully bind with the surface of these cells, thus preventing the virus from infecting them.

-A Phase III trial of PRO 140 began in October 2015 as an adjunct to standard antiretroviral therapy.
-A Phase IIb study of PRO 140 monotherapy for the maintenance of viral suppression in subjects who are stable on combination antiretroviral therapy is expected to be completed in October 2016.
+A Phase III trial of PRO 140 as an adjunct to standard antiretroviral therapy is underway and has shown promising interim results.
+A Phase II study found that PRO 140 monotherapy maintains viral suppression in people who switch from standard combination antiretroviral therapy.

 Adult Dose: A dose for PRO 140 has not yet been determined.
 The drug is administered via subcutaneous injection once a week.